Computational study of the mechanism of Bcl-2 apoptotic switch: Discussion

-As was reported in work of Tan et al.~\cite{tan_auto-activation_2006}, activated Bax may activate non-activated Bax.
+As reported in the work of Tan et al.~\cite{tan_auto-activation_2006}, already activated Bax may activate its non-active form.
 Similar finding was reported for Bak in work of Ruffolo et al.~\cite{ruffolo_bcl-2_2003}.
-The mechanism of this auto-activation is still not fully understood.
-It is discussed, whether auto-activation is mediated by monomers or by oligomerized Bax/Bak.
-Despite the lack of knowledge, auto-activation of effectors is sometimes referred as responsible for switching properties of Bcl-2 apoptotic switch.
-The relevance of the auto-activation with respect to the switching function of Bcl-2 regulatory mechanism has never been examined.
+The mechanism of this auto-activation is still not fully understood, the auto-activation might be mediated by monomers and/or by oligomerized Bax/Bak.
+Such auto-activation of effectors is sometimes referred as responsible for switching properties of Bcl-2 apoptotic switch, although the relevance of such auto-activation has been never examined.

-Such autocatalytic activations of effectors form positive feedback loop, that can strengthen ultrasensitivity of the reaction mechanism or even lead to bistable behavior~\cite{ferrell_regulated_1998}.
-We have modeled the influence of auto-activation on the switching properties of the studied system, by measuring sensitivity after addition of auto-activation and variation its reaction rate.
+Autocatalytic activation of Bax/Bak effectors forms positive feedback loop, in principle capable to increase the sensitivity or even lead to bistable behavior~\cite{ferrell_regulated_1998}.
+To model the influence of such auto-activation on the switching properties, we have added the positive feedback loop for both mechanisms and measured the sensitivity of the switch as a function of variation of their reaction rates.

-We have added autocatalytic activation of effectors into adjusted model and varied its reaction rate.
-In case of monomers mediated auto-activation, within certain values of reaction rate we observed rapid increase of sensitivity, followed by its sudden fall.
-This is due to the withdrawal of the inflection point of sigmoid stimulus-response curve for the reasonable range of input stimuli.
-This means that overly strong auto-activation may easily cause massive effectors activation and high MOM permeability even by basal stimuli.
-Auto-activation mediated by oligomers has no significant effect on the ultrasensitivity of the modeled system.
+The auto-activation mediated by oligomers has no significant effect on the ultrasensitivity of the modeled system.
+In case of monomers mediated auto-activation, within certain values of reaction rate we observed rapid increase of sensitivity and emergence of the bistability.
+Further increase of the \emph{ka} values led to sudden fall of the sensitivity.
+This is due to the withdrawal of the bistable range of the stimulus-response curve from the reasonable range of input stimuli.
+Overly strong auto-activation may easily cause massive activation of effectors and - from biological point of view undesirable- high MOM permeability triggered even by basal stimuli.

-Although hybrid model of the Bcl-2 apoptotic switch exhibits sufficient level of ultrasensitivity even without presence of any auto-activation feedback loop, addition of monomers-mediated auto-activation may strongly amplify ultrasensitivity.
-Ultrasensitivity amplification is attributed to monomers mediated auto-activation only.
-Auto-activation by oligomerized effectors can only enhance activity of effectors but does not contribute to ultrasensitive behavior.